scionproto/scion/doc/sig.rst

 To preserve performance, IP packets that form a sequence leave the egress SIG in the order in which they entered the ingress SIG.
 To that end:

-- The ingress SIG encapsulates IP packets that cannot be proven independent (e.g., with the same  IP 6-tuple) in the same stream.
+- The ingress SIG encapsulates IP packets that cannot be proven independent (e.g., with the same 5-tuple consisting of protocol number, source address, destination address, source port, destination port) in the same stream.
 - The ingress SIG encapsulates IP packets to a given stream in the order in which they were received.
 - The ingress SIG sends all frames of a given stream over the same SCION path.
 - The egress SIG reassembles and forward packets from each stream, ordered by frame sequence number and by packet within each frame.